-Do you know an unsung hero?
-Welcome to the return of the Your Heroes Awards campaign which highlights the unsung heroes of communities across Stoke-on-Trent and Staffordshire.
+Welcome to the Your Heroes Awards for 2025 – where we highlight the unsung heroes of communities across Stoke-on-Trent and Staffordshire.

-Your Heroes is sponsored by Stoke-on-Trent City Council and organised by Staffordshire University in partnership with numerous local organisations and businesses.
+Your Heroes is sponsored by Stoke-on-Trent City Council, GivEnergy, Woolcool, PREM Management, The Staffordshire Chambers of Commerce, The City of Stoke-on-Trent Sixth Form College, Shepherd PR, and organised at The University of Staffordshire in partnership with numerous local organisations and businesses.

 Categories are as follows: